TimeMachine1994/081925-SvelteTweb/MULTI_STREAM_RECORDING_SYSTEM.md

 - ✅ Updates in real-time
 - ✅ Works without webhooks (smart detection)

-**Each memorial can have:**
+**Each event can have:**
 - Unlimited streams
 - Multiple live streams at once
 - Preserved recording history
 - Granular visibility control

-Perfect for memorials with multiple services (funeral, memorial, celebration of life, etc.)!
+Perfect for memorials with multiple services (funeral, event, celebration of life, etc.)!